Marjan-Kh/AB-Testing/README.md

 #### Metric Choices: Invariant/Evaluation

-##### Invariant metrics
+#### Invariant metrics
 Invariant metrics are the ones used for sanity checks and will remain invariant throughout the experiment.

 - Number of cookies: The number of unique cookies to view the course overview page. (dmin=3000)
 - Number of clicks: The number of unique cookies to click the “Start free trial” button (which happens before the free trial screener is a trigger).(dmin=240)
 - Click-through-probability: The number of unique cookies to click the “Start free trial” button divided by number of unique cookies to view the course overview page.(dmin=0.01)

-##### Evaluation Metrics
+#### Evaluation Metrics
-Evaluation metrics are the ones that we care about, the metrics that must be observed for consideration in the decision to launch the experiment.
+Evaluation metrics can be chosen on the basis of business needs.
+The metrics that must be observed for consideration in the decision to launch the experiment.

 - Gross conversion: The number of user-ids to complete checkout and enroll in the free trial divided by the number of unique cookies to click the “Start free trial” button. (dmin= 0.01)
 - Retention: The number of user-ids to remain enrolled past the 14-day boundary (and thus make at least one payment) divided by number of user-ids to complete checkout. (dmin=0.01)